-More information on the rules and regulations governing the stay of foreigners as well as the necessary application forms can be found on the website of the Ministry of Interior.
+More information on the rules and regulations governing the stay of foreigners can be found on the website of the Ministry of Labour and Pension System.

 The educational system in the Republic of Croatia is divided into preschool education, elementary education, secondary education and higher education.

 Preschool education in the Republic of Croatia encompasses education and care of the children of preschool age, realized though educational, health care, nourishment and social care programs for children from six months of age until school age.